galpt/agh-cake/README.md

 There are several things you can expect from using this implementation:
 1. You only need to worry about setting up `uplinkInterface`, `downlinkInterface`, `maxDL`, and `maxUL` correctly.
 2. It will manage `bandwidth` intelligently (do a speedtest using [Speedtest CLI](https://www.speedtest.net/apps/cli) or similar tools to see it in action).
-3. It will manage `rtt` ranging from 10ms - 1000ms.
+3. It will manage `rtt` ranging from 100us - 3600s.
+Unless your network is really that fast, you will see mostly 100ms RTT or higher and `agh-cake` will adjust CAKE's `rtt` accordingly.
 4. It will manage `split-gso` automatically.
 5. It is able to scale CAKE's `bandwidth` from 1 Mbit/s to 1 Gbit/s (or even more) in seconds.